Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence: Extraction and Analysis of IoCs using TIS

 \subsection{IoC Extraction}

 The IoC extractor automatically retrieves IoCs from the relevant security tweets by using a regular expression.
-We adopted the \textit{iocextract}~\cite{iocextract} library to extract IoCs and handle defanged forms as Twitter defanged the suspicious IoCs to protect users from unintentionally visiting a harmful hyperlink.
+We adopted the \textit{iocextract}\footnote{https://github.com/InQuest/python-iocextract} library to extract IoCs and handle defanged forms as Twitter defanged the suspicious IoCs to protect users from unintentionally visiting a harmful hyperlink.
 Additionally, Twitter URLs are often shortened; therefore, in order to improve readability and effectiveness, we expanded the abbreviated URLs obtained as the response from the API response.
-To create a pertinent IoC dataset, certain unnecessary URLs like Tweet URLs, Facebook and Youtube URLs (see Table~\ref{tab:reg_exp}), and similar ones are also purged.
+To create a pertinent IoC dataset, certain unnecessary URLs like Tweet URLs, Facebook and Youtube URLs, and similar ones are also purged.

-Table~\ref{tab:reg_exp} shows the regular expression used to eliminate the irrelevant URLs.
 Furthermore, it is usual to requote someone else's tweet, and the likelihood of the same IoCs appearing more than once is common.
 So, we arranged the IoCs chronologically and generated unique IoCs by removing duplicate records.
 As a result of IoC Extraction, we generated a dataset containing \textit{90,991} IoCs from 58,769 tweets with the following fields: \textit{user name, published date, IoC value, IoC type, hashtags, and tweet URL}.
 Table~\ref{tab:IoC_Ststistics} shows how often IoCs were reported on Twitter from January 2021 to July 2021.
 According to these statistics, IoCs are highly reported in the month of April 2021, and URLs contribute the most.